Civil Quality Engineer banner

 3. Opportunity for career advancement.

-4. Job security and stability.
+4. Job stability and security.

-5. Contribution to nation-building.
+5. Contribution to building quality infrastructure.

 6. Intellectually stimulating work.